 Robby is four and Peter age slides between six and sixteen.

-Peter only listen to Classical music.
+Peter only listens to Classical music.

 The difference between an “inner kid” and a DID kid is that DID kids are like real kids; they are autonomous and their behavior is not mediated by the adult selves.

-Peter knows that the body is an adult.
+Peter knows the body is an adult.

-Robby doesn’t know.
+Robby doesn’t know this.

 Much of what I know about my alternates I’ve learned from reading chat logs and looking at the pictures they make of themselves.